Tips for Self-Publishing and Selling Books Using Leanpub

 4. Leanpub pays a high royalty rate.

-We pay authors a royalty of 90% minus 50 cents per sale.
-If you sell 1,000 copies of a $10 book on Leanpub, we will pay you $8,500.
+We offer authors high royalty rates, especially compared to what Amazon pays for books worth $9.99 or more.
 This radically changes things from the author’s perspective in a number of ways, as it makes all kinds of books and strategies financially worthwhile that would not have been under conventional circumstances or on other platforms.

 The combination of our variable pricing model and our high royalty rate helps establish a unique connection between readers and self-published authors.